 Due to an increase in referrals and requests for support from Assisted Living Facilities, the NH Older Blind Program (Sight Services for Independent Living) is providing more information to the facilities' staff in order to support more coordination with other resources as well as raising the level of awareness of staff and their associates in the community.
 The SSIL Program is not providing direct services to individuals in nursing homes.

 There has been an increased collaboration with Physical and Occupational Therapy groups, as that field appears to be moving into a more collaborative approach in addition to the traditional clinical model.
-The SSIL Program is working with these professionals to connect them and SSIL staff with resources an a more coordinated team approach.
-This includes such activities as in services to raise their awareness around rehabilitation of people who are blind and visually impaired.
+The SSIL Program is working with these professionals to connect them and SSIL staff with resources and a more coordinated team approach.
+This includes such activities as in-services to raise their awareness around rehabilitation of people who are blind and visually impaired.

-Our newly inititated software program (AWARE) software system has helped to record and monitor services in a more consistent and timely way, particularly concerning referrals and services.
+Our newly initiated software program (AWARE) software system has helped to record and monitor services in a more consistent and timely way, particularly concerning referrals and services.
 In addition, it makes the process of transition of Vocational Rehabilitation participants to SSIL a smoother and more accurate process.

 At the request of program participants, the SSIL program is in the initial phase of re-evaluating and restructuring the support groups and/or initiating a new one.